Solid Waste Management Program

 This home page will help you find how to do proper solid waste management with the services we can provide.
 Please let us know if you have any questions regarding solid waste management issues in Missouri.

-Coal Combustion Residuals (CCR) -- U.S. Envrionmental Protection Agency (EPA) published a final rule that became effective Oct.
-19, 2015, governing disposal of CCR produced by electric utilities.
-The rule regulates CCR from electric utilities as a non-hazardous solid waste under Subtitle D of the Resource Conservation and Recovery Act (RCRA).
+Coal Combustion Residuals (CCR) -- On April 17, 2015, the U.S. Environmental Protection Agency (EPA) published its final rule governing disposal of coal combustion residuals (CCR) produced by electric utilities.
+The rule became effective on Oct.
+19, 2015.
+This rule regulates CCR from electric utilities as a non-hazardous solid waste under Subtitle D of the Resource Conservation and Recovery Act (RCRA).

 Bridgeton Sanitary Landfill – This inactive sanitary landfill is experiencing a subsurface smoldering event with associated odors.
 Information provided includes responses to regulatory requests including a recent air monitoring report and a schedule of planned construction activities by the facility owner to address the subsurface smoldering event and odor concerns.